Your Man (album)

-"Your Man" was the first single released followed by "Would You Go with Me" and "Me and God."
+"Your Man" was the first single/title track released followed by "Would You Go with Me" and "Me and God."
 Also included is a cover of Don Williams' 1991 hit single "Lord Have Mercy on a Country Boy".

 Grammy Award nominations

 Turner received two 2007 Grammy nominations for his work on Your Man.
 He received a Best Male Country Vocal Performance nomination for the album's first track and second single, "Would You Go with Me" and a Best Country Album nomination.

 Track listing

-Chart performance and certifications
+Charts

-Your Man debuted at number four on the U.S. Billboard 200, and debuted at number one on the Top Country Albums chart, becoming his first number-one country album.
-On February 28, 2006 it was certified Gold, on August 4, 2006 it was certified Platinum and on March 1, 2007 it was certified 2× Platinum by the RIAA.
+Your Man debuted at number four on the U.S. Billboard 200 and debuted at number one on the Top Country Albums chart, becoming his first number-one country album.